 In the beginning, La Maison Verte signed an agreement with the Minister of Natural Resources of Ontario to produce two million seedlings.
 In 1988 and 1991, agreements with forestry companies allowed them to increase the production to six million.
 The production has since continued to grow, gradually attaining around nine million seedlings per year, and these for our three principal clients: Hearst Forest Management Inc., Nagagami S.F.L. and Tembec.

 Throughout the years, La Maison Verte has largely contributed to the regional economy all the while creating jobs in the community.
-Presently, we offer employment to seven full-time employees as well as around twenty seasonal employees.
+Presently, we offer employment to seven permanent employees as well as around thirty seasonal employees.